jross765/JGnuCashLibNTools/gnucash-api/README.md

 ## Major Changes
 ### V. 1.6 &rarr; 1.7
 * Introduced new (dummy) ID types (cf. module "Base") for type safety and better symmetry with sister project.
+(Inherited from module "Base" and also used in all downstream modules accordingly in order to fully leverage the measure).

+  Cf. module "Base"'s README file for the rationale.

+  The really imporant part, as mentioned there, was changing the interfaces:

+  `getAccountByID(GCshID acctID)` &rarr; `getAccountByID(GCshAcctID acctID)`

+  I decided *not* to keep the old methods as deprecated variants in the interfaces for a while, for it seems that not many people are actually using this lib apart from the current author at this point.

 * `GnuCashAccount(Impl)`:
   * New method `getReconcileInfo()`
   * New mehood `printTree()`
   * New method `getChldrenRecursive()` (symmetry with sister project)

+* Got rid of ugly `Const_XY` classes, replaced them by `Const_Transl` and properties files instead.

 * `GnuCashFile(Impl)`:
   * Changed return type of *all* `getAccountsXYZ()` from Collection to List.
   * Dto. for `getTransactionsXYZ()`.